vj1089/my_project_micro/deployments/multi-resource/HARNESS_INTEGRATION.md

 # Harness Integration Guide

-Complete guide for deploying the multi-resource framework with Harness CD.
+Complete guide for deploying the multi-resource framework with Harness CD using Terraform or OpenTofu.

+> **💡 OpenTofu Support**: This guide covers both Terraform and OpenTofu.
+Simply use `OpenTofuPlan` and `OpenTofuApply` steps instead of `TerraformPlan` and `TerraformApply` for OpenTofu.

 ## 🎯 Overview